 What are content pillars?

-Your content pillars are overarching themes in relation to your brand or business, it should cover a little bit about you as well as a little bit about your business while tying into your long term business goals.
-They should allow you to educate and inspire and encourage your audience as well as showcase your expertise.
+Content pillars are overarching themes in relation to your brand or business.
+It should cover a little bit about you as well as your business while tying into your long-term business goals.
+They should allow you to educate, inspire and encourage your audience as well as showcase your expertise.

-Content pillars are essential because they allow you to stand out amongst everyone else within your industry, although others within your industry may be doing the exact same thing as you, you are offering your audience unique value through your content pillars being a lot different to theirs.
-Adding a personal element into your brand.
+Content pillars are essential because they allow you to stand out amongst everyone else within your industry.
+Even if others in your industry might be doing the exact same thing as you, you are providing your audience with unique value because your content pillars differ greatly from those of your competitors.
+The key to differentiating yourself from the competition is to incorporate a personal element into your brand.
 Everyone could be covering the exact same ideas, but not everyone is going to cover them exactly like you.

 Content pillars are also great ways for you to evaluate how your content is doing.

-Often times without the structure of content pillars it can be easy to post content that isn’t in line with your business direction or customer journey, without everything being in alignment with this your content serves no purpose.
-Additionally, in terms of performance, content pillars will help you to keep a track of this from month to month as rather than looking at your content holistically you can dig deeper and fine tune your strategy.
+It’s easy to post content that isn’t in line with your business’s direction or customer journey without the structure of content pillars.
+And without everything being in alignment, your content, therefore, serves no purpose.
+Content pillars also help to keep a track of your content strategy performance from month to month.
+Rather than looking at your content holistically, you can dig deeper and fine-tune your strategy this way.